JasperV/maf-cli/README.md

 To use this module with an already existing app, simply move that app out of the MAF3 SDK folder into it's own and run `maf init` on it.

-As as shorthand you could run `curl -L  git.io/maf-cli | bash` from within your project folder.
+As a shorthand you could run `curl -L  git.io/maf-cli | bash` from within your project folder.
 And then run `maf init`.

 ### Moving from maf3-sdk to maf-cli